 Interest Rates for Federal Student Loans

-For the 2011 school year, new Stafford loans came with interest rates of 6.8 percent.
-This type of loan is the most common type of federal student loan.
-If your Stafford loan is subsidized rather than unsubsidized, it does not begin accruing interest until after you leave school.
+Stafford loans for undergraduates in 2017-2018 came with interest rates of 4.45%.
+The Stafford loan rate for graduate students is 6%.
+Stafford Loans are the most common type of federal student loan.
+If your Stafford loan is subsidized (based on financial need) rather than unsubsidized, it does not begin accruing interest until after you leave school.

 Students from low-income families could qualify for Perkins loans.
-These loans have a fixed interest rate of 5 percent, making them a bit more manageable.
+These loans have a fixed interest rate of 5%, making them a bit more manageable.
 They do not accrue interest while you are attending school.

 Parents and graduate students may be eligible for PLUS loans, another type of federal student loan.
-At 7.9 percent, these have the highest interest rate of any federal student loan.
+At 7%, these have the highest interest rate of any federal student loan.

 Interest Rates for Private Student Loans